-Top 7 Factors to consider when choosing a location for warehouse
+Top 7 factors to consider when choosing a location for warehouse

-True cost is one of the most important factors that most people consider when seeking an industrial development site however, there are several factors that need due consideration whenever you are selecting a location for your warehouse.
+The true cost is one of the most important factors that most people consider when seeking an industrial development site however, there are several factors that need due consideration whenever you are selecting a location for your warehouse.
 Here are 7 such factors.

 Layout and flow of Building